Department of Philosophy

 Robert D. Vance

-The graduate courses in philosophy are designed to present and discuss classics, current literature, and basic problems, to stimulate critical and original philosophical thought, and to prepare students for college and university positions in philosophy.
+The graduate program in philosophy is designed to equip students to engage with both perennial and cutting edge philosophical enquiry.
+The program is intended to prepare students for college and university positions in philosophy.

-The Department of Philosophy offers a program of study leading to the degrees of master of arts and doctor of philosophy.
+The Department of Philosophy offers a program of study leading to the Ph.D. in philosophy.
 Prerequisite for admission to graduate work in the department is a B.A. degree or equivalent, typically with a major in philosophy, with a broad range of courses.
+Students earn an M.A. as part of the Ph.D. program.

 Candidates for the master's degree must satisfactorily complete 30 semester hours of graduate work.
 They are normally required to participate in a first-year program including PHIL 700 and PHIL 455; there may be adjustments with the consent of the department.
 Successfully completing an M.A. thesis is a condition for receiving the degree of master of arts.